-The regulation establishes general variances (rules for avoiding the bond/escrow and sale-contract requirements) and authorizes plans to determine whether the variances apply in particular cases.
+The regulation establishes general variances (rules for avoiding the bond/ escrow and sale-contract requirements) and authorizes plans to determine whether the variances apply in particular cases.
 It also allows buyers and sellers to request individual variances from the PBGC.
 Plans and the PBGC use the information to determine whether employers qualify for variances.

-The PBGC estimates that 11 employers submit variance requests to plans, and 2 employers submit variance requests to the PBGC, each year.
+The PBGC estimates that each year, 11 employers submit, and 11 plans respond to, variance requests under the regulation, and 2 employers submit variance requests to the PBGC.
 The estimated annual burden of the collection of information is 1 hour and \$2,663.